fjazcarate1977/sanjul/README.md

 ## Additional comments

-The code must speak itself,so thanks a lot and enjoy! :)
+The code must speak itself, so thanks a lot and enjoy! :)